BryantD/microtrace/README.md

 off Twitter I went the rest of the way towards generalizing it.
 You can find the output from one bot using this at https://botsin.space/@doskvolscores.

+The old version of this is available at the branch blades-bot.

 ## Usage

 ```